No annual fee

 Merchants may levy a surcharge for Amex payments.

 Contactless payment technology is starting to take off in Denmark.
-A study by StatBank suggests 61% of Danish card payments in Q3 2018 were made contactlessly.
+A study by StatBank suggests 72% of Danish card payments in Q2 2021 were made contactlessly.

-You’re most likely to make a chip-and-pin payment, provided you have a four-digit PIN.
+You are still likely to make a chip and PIN payment, provided you have a four-digit PIN.
 If you don’t have one, visit your bank to get one.

 As far as safety goes, you can freely use your card in Denmark.
 However, there are some precautions you can take for increased security.